SOFIE-project/Interledger/README.md

 Where `config-file-name.cfg` is a configuration file for the setup of the interledger component, following the previously described `ini` format.

-This script will create a proper Interledger component instance according to the input configuration file and call the `Interledger.run()` routine which will listen to events coming from the connected ledger(s).
+This script will create a proper Interledger component instance according to the input configuration file and calls the `Interledger.run()` routine which will listen to events coming from the connected ledger(s).
 The script can be interrupted with: `^C`.

 **Example of Interledger running locally**

+> **NOTE:** This example uses this [ERC721-compatible](/truffle/contracts/GameToken.sol) contract, which also implements the protocol interface provided by [this contract](/truffle/contracts/AssetTransferInterface.sol).

+> **NOTE2:** From now on, we use [ganache-cli](https://github.com/trufflesuite/ganache-cli) as local Ethereum instance.
+The option ``-p`` identifies the port.

 This example uses two different ganache networks (both running in localhost, but listening on two different ports).
-For the asset, this example uses ERC721-compatible [token](/truffle/contracts/GameToken.sol) contract, which also implements the state interface provided by [this contract](/truffle/contracts/StateContract.sol).

-From now on, we use [ganache-cli](https://github.com/trufflesuite/ganache-cli) as local Ethereum instance.
-The option ``-p`` identifies the port.

 To setup, first run two ``ganache-cli`` and then migrate the contracts by help of the Makefile.
 Finally, run the interledger.